OREL-group/GSoC/Open Source Sustainibility using LLMs/README.md

         - Distributed decision-making among contributors.
         - Contributors bid on tasks based on their suitability and experience.

+4. **Metrics and Trends Visualization**:
+    - Visualizes different metrics throughout the simulation at each time step.
+    - Includes **tracking** of contributor experience levels, code quality trends, and motivation levels to provide comprehensive insights into the dynamics of the open-source community.

 ### Accomplishments of LLAMOSC so far

 - **Preliminary Design and Implementation**: